DevOpsDolapo/DevOps_Projects/PROJECT 2/Project2.md

 To create a hyperlink using Markdown syntax, the link text is placed in square brackets side-by-side with the URL which is placed in parentheses.

-For example: You can visit the BBC Sports Website by clicking on this link [BBC Sports Football](https://www.bbc.com/sport/football)
+For example: You can visit the BBC Sports Football website by clicking on this link [BBC Sports Football](https://www.bbc.com/sport/football)

 **5. Images**